-If, for any reason, a person is enrolled in an inappropriate level of coverage, coverage will be adjusted as provided in this Booklet.
+If, for any reason, a person is enrolled in an inappropriate level of coverage, his or her coverage will be adjusted as provided in this Guide.

 Benefits for claims incurred after the date the adjustment becomes effective are payable in accordance with the revised plan provisions.
 In other words, there are no vested rights to benefits based upon provisions of the plan in effect prior to the date of any adjustment.